-Observe Labor Sunday 2012
+Observe Labor Sunday 2014

 Conditions and events at work absorb our energy, occupy our minds, and impact our psyches when we are at work and after returning home.
 Some workers confront particularly unjust situations—unsafe conditions, extremely low pay, racism, sexism, and other abuses.
 All workers, whatever their position in the hierarchy of jobs, may suffer from indignities, large and small, that cripple their spirit and hinder their journey to greater wholeness.
 The Church, the body of Christ, is called to seek out and accompany people wherever they are.
 So the Church must also be in our offices, factories, stores, farms, schools, and all the places where people work.
 As Isaiah reminds us, we are called "to loose the bonds of injustice, to undo the thongs of the yoke, to let the oppressed go free, and to break every yoke" (Isaiah 58:6).

 There are many ways to lift up workers and our work lives during a Labor Sunday service.
-Provided here are a Reflection for 2012 and from previous years as well as Worship Resources including Calls to Worship, Prayers, and Hymns.
-A Mission Moment, Sermon, or Prayer could also lift up workers' concerns.
+God's Call to End Oppression is a worker-justice themed reflection based on the August 31, 2014, lectionary passages.
+Also see reflections/sermon seeds from previous years as well as Worship Resources including Calls to Worship, Prayers, and Hymns.
+A Mission Moment, sermon, or prayer can lift up workers' concerns.
 You might want to invite a worker to give the Sunday message addressing issues of our faith from the perspective of workers and the workplace.
 This could be a member of the congregation or someone from the community, possibly engaged in a local labor struggle.